 Once the domain language and basic steps are in place, it is often possible to take a bug and turn it into a failing Gherkin scenario.
 Once the scenario exists (and fails), then “fixing the bug” becomes almost as easy as making the test pass -- without causing any other existing tests to fail.

 Finally, by bringing all the key players of development together to create something with shared understanding, BDD prevents the “telephone game.”
 This acts as a sort of lubricant for the development process, reducing friction.
-When a question arises about if something is a bug, the team can check the spec files to see if the behavior is expected or even defined -- then add a spec file to make the expected behavior clear.
+When a question arises about whether something is a bug, the team can check the spec files to see if the behavior is expected or even defined -- then add a spec file to make the expected behavior clear.

-The Context of BDD Tools
+The context of BDD tools

 In BDD, the tests are described in prose English - WHEN this event happens AND this event happens THEN this event is expected.
 These appear on different lines.
-The previous generation, Acceptance Test Driven Development (ATDD), was more spreadsheet based: When this function is called and these inputs appear (each in a column) expect these results (each in a column).
+The previous generation, Acceptance Test Driven Development (ATDD), was more spreadsheet-based: When this function is called and these inputs appear (each in a column) expect these results (each in a column).
 Rows before the tests could contain setup instructions, and rows after might contain cleanup.

 Because of their input/transformation/output focus, the ATDD tools seem to be a better fit for transactional or batch systems with no user interface, or a very simple one.
 Trying to decide how to navigate a complex GUI with a spreadsheet can be a challenge to debug.
-BDD tools like cucumber/gherkin, on the other hand, are in much more common use in systems with a user flow, such as eCommerce or Social Media.
-In those sorts of systems you can have a user click different buttons, or in a different order, and expect a different result.
+BDD tools like cucumber/gherkin, on the other hand, are in much more common use in systems with a user flow, such as eCommerce or social media.
+In those sorts of systems, you can have a user click different buttons, or in a different order, and expect a different result.

 BDD does support the idea of a table - that essentially the same given/when/then can run many times, with different inputs and expected results.
 Yet the Gherkin for complex transactional systems tends to result in a lot of words.